zzzprojects/learn-orm/tutorials/fsharp/exception-handling.md

 Exception handling is the standard way of handling error conditions in the .NET Framework.
 Thus, any .NET language must support this mechanism, including F#.

  - An exception is an object that encapsulates information about an error.
- - When errors occur, exceptions are raised and regular execution stops.
+ - When errors occur, exceptions are raised, and regular execution stops.
  - The `try...with` expression is used for exception handling in the F# language.
  - The `try...finally` expression enables you to execute clean-up code even if a block of code throws an exception.